Lorenz-127/THE-CONVERSIONATOR/README.md

 ### Accessibility

-- I used alt="", aria-labels and semantic elements like as much as possible to make the site easy to navigate and understand by keyboard and/or screen reader users.
+- Add alt="", aria-labels and semantic elements like as much as possible to make the site easy to navigate and understand by keyboard and/or screen reader users.

 - All icons on the page scale by a factor of 1.7 when clicked to give the user visual feedback for their action.